GambuzX/Ascii-Raider/docs/README.md

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
 Each smell and refactoring suggestions should be described in its own subsection.

+## Testing Results

+> This section should contain screenshots of the main results of both the test coverage and mutation testing reports.
+It should also contain links to those reports in HTML format (you can copy the reports to the docs folder).

 ## Self-evaluation

 > In this section describe how the work regarding the project was divided between the students.
 In the event that members of the group do not agree on a work distribution, the group should send an email to the teacher explaining the disagreement.